The Complicity Gradient: Five Levels of Compromise

 Maren Qian

 Doesn't just service the debt trap — designs better traps.
-The distinction between participation and facilitation, made visible.
+The distinction between participation and facilitation, made visible in quarterly output metrics.

 Level 5